 It might get boring seeing Google everywhere but yet again, it is ranked #1, and compared to other search engines, it stands unrivaled.
 Google is the leading desktop search engine with a market share of 67.92%.
 While not as big as on mobile, it’s still miles ahead of Baidu’s 15.52%, Bing’s 13.12%, and Yahoo’s 2.11% market share.

 Not bad at all, given the competition.
 In 2016, Bing only had 8.11% of the desktop search engine market share, but 2019 data indicate that the number increased to 12.49%.
 This is partly because most desktops are powered by Windows, and older generations still tend to use Microsoft Edge as their primary browser.

 While Google reaches new heights, search engine statistics show that the Yahoo market share plummets.
-From 7.44% of the US market share in 2016, it dropped to 2.45% in 2019.
-Despite that drop, Yahoo still remains one of the top search engines in the US, ranking #4 on the desktop search market share.
+Nevertheless, Yahoo still remains one of the top search engines in the US, ranking #4 on the desktop search market share.
 Although the decreased mobile traffic by 1.59% has automatically pushed it from the 2nd to the 3rd position giving way to Baidu.

 The list with the most popular search engines would be incomplete without China’s Baidu.
-Search engine stats indicate that the platform is also used in the US, where it holds 1.6% of the market share.
-Other countries where Baidu is popular include Japan (1.6%), Taiwan (0.03%), and Hong Kong (0.68%).
+Search engine stats indicate that the platform is also used in the US, where it holds 0.8% of the market share.
+Other countries where Baidu is somewhat popular is Japan (0.8%).

 DuckDuckGo beat Google not just with user privacy protection, but with increased mobile usage as well.
 The newest search engine usage statistics show mobile devices generated 65% of the share of DuckDuckGo’s organic search visits which is higher by 1% compared to Google’s 64%.
 It seems that after Wikileaks, people started caring about their privacy more.